mehtabealam/memory_game/memoryGame/README.md

 ## How to change Add Ids

+   Open cocos creator and in the Projet chose project settings In project setting chose services and change AppID to yours app id

    In the FacebookAudiance.js file change the ids of  BANNER, INTERSTITIAL, which is present in the PLACEMENT_IDS.
 Change ids based on the device you want to show ads on ANDROID or IOS

 FacebookAudiance.js is present in